alpersonalwebsite/data-structures-and-algorithms/05_0_queue-and-stack.md

 * Object.add(value)
 * Object.remove(value)

 _Note:_ Perhaps the right terminology would be push instead of add, however, I want to keep independency between native function (like push for Arrays) and ours.
+The same for pop which is going to be referenced as remove.

 ## Solution: